-- \ Discuss your plans with your supervisor - Check what options you are realistically able to offer - \ Check what options are practically possible for the client - \ Assure the client that they can choose to discontinue until face to face can be resumed.
-They do not need to agree to work online or by telephone.
+- \ Discuss your plans with your supervisor. - \ Check what options you are realistically able to offer - Check what options are practicable for the client - Ensure your insurance will cover you for remote working - \ Reassured clients that confidentiality will be maintained and that it is the highest priority throughout the work with the medium.